 An intoxicated driver will display erratic driving due to slower reaction times, impaired vision and judgment, and a reduced ability to focus.
 This can be extremely dangerous for other road users who may not expect or anticipate how the driver will react in certain situations.
 The risk of a fatal car accident increases drastically when an intoxicated driver is on the road.

-5 Measures to Prevent Drunk Driving
+5 Measures on How To Prevent Drunk Driving Accidents

 The National Highway Traffic and Safety Administration (NHTSA), along with the Centers for Disease Control and Prevention (CDC), created mass media campaigns focusing on the dangers of drunk driving and how drinking and driving can cause serious injuries and even death.
 Aside from these campaigns, school-based instructional programs and community-based programs are also available to teach young drivers how to stay safe on the road and how to prevent drunk driving.